galaxyproject/galaxy-hub/src/support/chrom-identifiers/index.md

   - Note: the compression format .tar is not accepted by the Upload tool
   - If a .tar dataset is attempted to be uploaded, the load may fail or just the first file in the archive is uploaded (and it will not be the genes.gtf file)

-*Method 3*
+*Method 7*

-**Sequence content is NOT a match or you want to try using a different reference genome instead of a different reference annotation source (what is explained in *Method 2* above).**
+**Sequence content is NOT a match or you want to try using a different reference genome instead of a different reference annotation source (reverse of *Method 6* above).**

 1. Map against the same reference genome that the reference annotation is based on
 1. Where and if this reference genome is available will depend on the genome build